 - results are not sufficient to support a final conclusion.

 - results are not objectively based on valid experiments.

 - they repeat results already published by the same or other authors before the submission to IV.

 - plagiarism is detected by plagiarism screening services.

-- Authors who wish to prepare a review should contact the Managing Editor of the journal in order to get confirmation of interest in the particular topic of the review and to allow programming of space availability.
+- Authors who wish to prepare a review should contact the Managing Editor of the journal in order to get confirmation of interest in the particular topic of the review.
 The expression of interest by the Managing Editor does not necessarily imply acceptance of the review by the journal.